brayancaselles/Testing-compose-/README.md

-# Testing Compose
+# My First app with Compose

-This is the Readme of the Testing Compose project.
+This is the Readme of the My First app with Compose project.

 ## Getting Started